7 Signs of Disengaged Employees

-Engagement levels are surely going to get affected when a calm employee suddenly starts having anger issues at work.
-Situations like these give rise to an uncomfortable work environment, further affecting other members of the team.
+Engagement levels will undoubtedly get affected when a calm employee suddenly starts having anger issues at work.
+Situations like these give rise to an uncomfortable work environment, further involving other members of the team.

-When such things happen, then it is a clear sign that the particular employee is not satisfied with their job and is succumbing to disengagement.
-Furthermore, leading to a decrease in morale and conflicts among teams.
+When such things happen, it is clear that the particular employee is not satisfied with their job and is succumbing to disengagement—furthermore, leading to a decrease in morale and conflicts among teams